 Jessica studied Arts/Law at the University of Melbourne and has worked as an editor, writer and bookseller.
 Her first novel, Cargo, was published by Picador and she has written for the Guardian, The Age and the Australian Book Review.
 She’s interested in the environment, the arts, philosophy, culture, and how narrative reflects the way we live.

-Matthias studied Computer Science and Media Science in Tübingen (Germany), before moving to Australia in order to live in a house at the beach.
-After helping to launch The Conversation in the US, he joined Aeon as a software engineer with an interest in Ruby and cloud infrastructure, always looking to perfect the art of deleting more code than he writes.
-He recently discovered the solution to Melbourne’s traffic problem by switching to fast Italian motorcycles for commuting.
+Matthias studied Computer Science and Media Science in Germany, before moving to Australia in order to live closer to the beach.
+After helping to launch The Conversation in the US, he joined Aeon as a software engineer with an interest in Ruby, React and cloud computing, always looking to perfect the art of deleting more code than he writes.
+He recently discovered the solution to Melbourne’s traffic problem is to commute on fast Italian motorcycles.

 Senior Front-End Developer